cappsule/nofear/docs/faq.md

-## What's the current sate of the GUI feature?
+## What's the current state of the GUI feature?

 The launch hangs sometimes for no reason.
 We're investigating the issue.
 Currently, the Xpra server and Xpra client communicate through a TCP connection.